 - CP: CP stands for ‘Core Processor’ and is used to flash the Modem file that comes with Samsung firmware binaries package.
 In the older versions of Odin, this option was called Phone.

 - CSC: The full-form of CSC is ‘Consumer Software Customization’ or ‘Country Specific Code’.
 The CSC component of a Samsung firmware is specific to network providers and geographical region.
 In other words, it contains customizations related to a geographical location, APN settings, carrier branding, and other things.
 Learn more about Samsung CSC.

 - PIT: or Partition Information Table contains information such as device storage partition tables, partition name, block size, block count, and other technical stuff.
 Every device has a different PIT file associated with it.
 PIT files are not meant to be flashed unless a device’s partition table layout has been corrupted for some reason.
 Know more about Samsung PIT and an easy method to extract PIT files.

 Download Samsung Firmware Binaries for Odin Directly

 Once you have downloaded Odin, you will also need the Samsung firmware for your Galaxy device.
 Using SamFirm Samsung firmware downloader, you can get all required Odin binaries.
 You can download the latest Samsung firmware for your Galaxy device model directly from Samsung servers.
 Head to the following page to download and learn how to use it.

 Samsung Odin Tutorial to Flash Firmware

-When you are done with downloading Odin and the firmware for your Samsung Galaxy device, you can install it easily and safely by following our detailed firmware installation tutorial.
+When you are done with downloading Odin and the firmware for your Samsung Galaxy device, you can install it easily and safely by following our detailed Samsung firmware installation tutorial.

 You can also flash firmware binaries or recovery files by following the quick steps described below: